Noshin-Arthi/Noshin-Arthi/README.md

 ### 👋 Hello there!

- I am Noshin Tabassum Arthi, a fresh Graduate from Brac University.
+This is `(Noshin Tabassum Arthi)`, a fresh Graduate from Brac University.
 I am a fast learner, team player and love to work in dynamic work places.
+Always open to learn new things and

 - 🤖 Interested in AI, ML, DL, Big Data, Robotics etc.